At the moment Tät®II, is available to the public, with information but without access to the treatment programmes.

 The app Tät® II is intended for the treatment of urge- and mixed-incontinence in women.
 Urge incontinence means leakage associated with urinary urgency (sudden need to urinate).
 With mixed-incontinence urinary leakage occurs in association with both physical exertion and urinary urgency.

-Participants in the Tät®II study are assigned either to a group which has access to the app with information or to a group which has access to the app with treatment programmes.
-After three months symptoms, quality of life, and the number of occurrences of urinary leakage and urinary urgency are assessed and the results of the groups are compared.
-You can find detailed information about the study here (in Swedish).
+Participants in the Tät®II study were assigned either to a group which got access to the app with information or to a group which has access to the app with treatment programmes.
+After three months symptoms, quality of life, and the number of occurrences of urinary leakage and urinary urgency were assessed and the results of the groups are compared.